8 Key Signs It’s Time to Visit a Physiotherapist

 Even after significant improvements are achieved, follow-up sessions may be necessary to maintain progress and address any residual symptoms.
 Long-term management may involve continued exercises and periodic reassessment to ensure sustained benefits.

-Vestibular Rehabilitation Therapy (VRT) offers a structured and effective approach to managing vestibular dysfunction.
+Vestibular Rehabilitation Therapy (VRT) in Sherwood Park offers a structured and effective approach to managing vestibular dysfunction.
 By focusing on core principles such as neuroplasticity, adaptation, compensation, and habituation, VRT helps patients improve their balance, reduce dizziness, and enhance their overall quality of life.
 Through a combination of gaze stabilization, balance training, habituation techniques, and functional activities, VRT addresses the specific challenges faced by individuals with vestibular disorders.
 If you or someone you know is struggling with vestibular symptoms, contact Eastgate Physiotherapy Clinic Sherwood Park to explore how VRT can be an integral part of your treatment plan.